Jie-0828/COMEDY/README.md

   --edge_agg {mean,had,w1,w2,activate}       Edge Aggregator(EdgeAgg) method
-  --ratio                                    the ratio of training sets --dropout                                  dropout rate --anomaly_ratio                            the ratio of anomalous edges in testing set --threshold                                inactive nodes threshold --window_size                              the queue size of historical information bank
+  --ratio                                    the ratio of training sets --dropout                                  dropout rate --anomaly_ratio                            the ratio of anomalous edges in the testing set --threshold                                inactive nodes threshold --window_size                              the queue size of the historical information bank
 ```